omofoxx/omofoxx/README.md

 Pt addict!
 Usually online, more afk than not.
 Sorry if I don't respond to a whisper, I'm often busy irl.
 Please be patient if my responses are slow, I get nervous easily. ^^'

-I communicate ingame a lot through nods/headshakes.
+I communicate ingame a lot through nods/headshakes and boops.

 FNF, Omori, ACNH, StH, Eb/M2, M3, Bluey, SU and Pkmn enjoyer!!